arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 ## Concealing pipes with colour

 Are you looking for a quick way to hide pipes?
 There is a much cheaper and less invasive method than covering pipes with plasterboard - painting them in the wall colour.
 It is best to do it along with finishing or renovating the interior.
 The only thing you should remember in this case is choosing the exact same colour as the other parts of the interior have been painted in.
-This way, the pipes will perfectly blend in the wall and they will be practically invisible.
+This way, the pipes will perfectly blend in the wall, and they will be practically invisible.

 ## How to hide pipes with decorative elements?

-You have no means to create a pipe cover using plasterboard, and concealing pipes with paint doesn't really resonate with you. **A good idea in this case is simply covering the pipes.** It's the best solution for piping located close to the windows.
+You have no means to create a pipe cover using plasterboard, and concealing pipes with paint doesn't really resonate with you. **A good idea, in this case, is simply covering the pipes.** It's the best solution for piping located close to the windows.
 All you have to do is place the curtain rail at the right spot and choose a good curtain.
 It's a completely non-invasive pipe cover, which works perfectly.

 ## Covering ceiling pipes and hiding pipes by the floor - easier thank you think